LACMIP/emu/docs/_documentation/digitizing.md

 <img src="{{ site.baseurl }}/assets/images/digitization_labels.jpg" alt="" width="400"/>{: .align-center}
 - Watch for labels with missing/incorrect information - they will need reprinting!
 Spot check the lot count and taxonomic identification between the handwritten ID tag and the printed label as you work.

-Never remove older labels from any boxes.
+Never remove older labels from their boxes.
 This includes the original ID tags, as well as any labels dated c.
 2004-2013 that are printed on white paper.
 {: .notice--warning}

-## Quality Control
+# Quality Control

-## Relocating
+Quality control (QC) checks are completed at the end of the digitization workflow.
+LACMIP staff are responsible for these activities, including:
+- **Check that the boxes were not reorganized during cataloging or curation.** If they were, fix them now.
+- **Removing paper ID tags.** At this time, carefully check that the new printed labels were placed correctly, and that this information matches what was recorded on the ID tags.
+Replace any printed labels with errors on them.
+(The archival ID Comment tags can remain in the boxes.)
+- **Integrate TX lots into the taxonomic collection.** Remove the blue TX tags from these boxes and consolidate them, to be left in the tray destined for the stratigraphic collection.
+- **Assign a location to the tray in EMu.**

+**The finished product should look something like this:**

-{% include figure image_path="/assets/images/digitizing_rehousing.jpg" alt="Example of how to rehouse specimen lots in a tray." caption="When digitization is complete, your tray should look something like this." %}
+{% include figure image_path="/assets/images/digitizing_rehousing.jpg" alt="Example of how to rehouse specimen lots in a tray." caption="Example tray that has been completely digitized and rehoused." %}